-Scott Hall and Curt Hennig were put together as a tag team during a time when Hall was green to the business and “couldn’t work a lick.”
+Scott Hall and Curt Hennig were put together as a tag team when Hall was green to the business and “couldn’t work a lick.”
 Hennig not only made Hall look great in the ring, but he is also credited as being the one wrestler who went out of his way to give him a chance when everybody else was looking out for themselves.
 On what would have been his 61st birthday, we look back fondly and remember this perfect, one-of-a-kind wrestler through the words of his good friend, Scott Hall.

 Scott Hall: “Curt Hennig impacted this business like nobody else has.”

 Curt Hennig left an indelible impact on fans and his peers alike.
-He had unmatched talent and kept a positive attitude on and off camera.
+He had unmatched talent and kept a positive attitude on and off-camera.
 It was these qualities that lifted the careers of so many who had the opportunity to share a ring with him over his 23-plus-year career.

-“When I came to Minneapolis I was green as hell.
+“When I came to Minneapolis, I was green as hell.
 I’d only been in the business for about eight months.
 I was bouncing strip clubs about eight months before that.
 Verne [Gagne] goes, ‘He’s got the look, but he can’t work a lick… just put him with Curt.’

 They put me with the best worker in the business.

 This is in the days before you got guaranteed money – you know, you got paid what you got paid.
-The thing that I always remember about Curt, god rest his soul, is that we were both babyfaces so basically we were competing for the same job… but he went out of his way to help me.
+The thing that I always remember about Curt, God rest his soul, is that we were both babyfaces, so basically we were competing for the same job… but he went out of his way to help me.

 He came and picked me up from my apartment and drove me to every town – ‘cos I didn’t know how to drive in that weather, y’know?
-And he talked to me about the business; about psychology, about how to act in the locker room, everything – his view of the business, which became my view…
+And he talked to me about the business, about psychology, about how to act in the locker room, everything – his view of the business, which became my view…

 What I learned from Curt was, you’ve got to have fun in this business.
 Because it’s your life, y’know?
 I mean, we’re on the road, we’re in hotels – this is our life.
 And [Ric] Flair taught me that too.